- Colleges

 Frequently asked questions

-These tips can help as you get ready to apply for veterans scholarships.
+These tips can help as you get ready to apply for veteran scholarships.

 When are scholarship application deadlines?